VALS Segmentation Model in Consumer Behaviour- VALS 2 Model

-VALS Segmentation Model in Consumer Behaviour.
-Vals segmentation examples.
-The Eight Segments of the VALS Model.
-Marketing Model of VALS, Vals 2 model, and Vals framework examples.
+VALS Model in Consumer Behaviour Examples.
+The Eight Segments of the VALS Model

-VALS Segmentation Model
+VALS Model

-VALS Segmentation Model refers to the VALS 2 model that segments people into eight categories based on their lifestyles, psychological characteristics, and consumption patterns.
+The VALS Model refers to separating people into eight categories based on their lifestyles, psychological characteristics, and consumption patterns.
+It is also known as the Vals framework of psychographic segmentation, which segments people for marketing purposes.
+It is the most crucial framework for understanding clients' values and lifestyles.
 Therefore, people call it the Vals audience segmentation model in consumer behavior.
-The VALS is the acronym of Values, Attitudes, Lifestyles, and psychographic factors.
+The VALS is the acronym for Values, Attitudes, Lifestyles, and psychographic factors.

 However, demographic and geographic psychographic segmentation is the most significant market segmentation technique to divide people into identical subgroups.

-In 1978, the research institute of Stanford established Maslow’s hierarchy of needs to develop a VALS (Values and Lifestyles) typology to categorize American consumers.
+In 1978, the research institute Stanford established Maslow’s hierarchy of needs to develop a VALS (Values and Lifestyles) typology to categorize American consumers.
 In 1989, they created a quietly modified system that considers individuals’ lifestyles, psychological characteristics, also consumption patterns.

 VALS Framework Examples

-8 Segmentations of the VALS 2 Model are:
+Eight Segmentations of the VALS Model are:

 1. Survivors/ Strugglers

 Firstly, Survivors or strugglers are financially needy people.
-In contrast to innovators, they are low-skilled, educated, without strong social bonds and passive.
+In contrast to innovators, they are low-skilled, educated, without strong social bonds, and passive.
 They avoid risk because of feeling powerless.
 It seems like their prime motive is to meet safety and security demands.

 2. Makers

 Makers are practical people with strong traditional values, constructive skills, self-sufficiency, and enough income.
 They live within a conventional context of family, practical work, and also physical recreation.
-Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful government intrusion on individual rights.
+Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful of government intrusion on individual rights.

 3. Strivers

-Strivers are attracted to others who exhibit qualities that they don’t have but that they admire.
+Strivers are attracted to others who exhibit qualities they don’t have but admire.
 They inquire about motivation and self-definition.
 They expect to achieve goals through wealth and often feel that life has dealt them a bad hand because of the less money.
 Strivers feel easily bored because they are very impulsive.

 For example, an unemployed person is looking for a job after completing graduation.
+Therefore, job seekers are real-life examples of strivers.

 4. Believers